 In the field events, Grand Canyon saw strong marks across the board.
 Sophomore

-Blake Heller recorded a 7.48m (24 feet 6.5 inches) mark in the long jump, while senior
+Blake Heller recorded a long jump of 7.48 meters (24 feet 6 12 inches) while senior

-Ryan Willey posted a notable 49.85m (163 feet 6 inches) in the hammer throw, and freshman
+Ryan Willey posted a notable hammer throw of 49.85 meters (163 feet 6 inches), and freshman

-Juliana Garcia added solid performances in both the discus and hammer.
+Juliana Garcia added solid performances in the discus and hammer.
 In the vertical events, junior

-With this meet wrapping up the season, GCU looks ahead to the Mountain West Outdoor Track and Field Championships in Fresno, California where the Lopes look to defend their running streak of conference titles.
+With this meet wrapping up the season, GCU looks ahead to the Mountain West Outdoor Track and Field Championships in Fresno, California, where the Lopes look to defend their running streak of conference titles on May 14-16.